Pip-Care OS v1.3

 • Don't: Kill the Aquaphor.
 Stop using it completely.

-• Do: Keep up the daily washes until the skin is fully healed.
+• Do: Keep up the daily washes and let the skin breathe.

 Directives // non-negotiable